 The university is assisting students on a one-on-one basis if they are unable to travel to UB because of travel bans.
 International students who are unable to return are advised to contact International Student Services (email@example.com) to discuss the best course of action for continuing their academic careers at UB.

 Faculty and staff might have already made travel arrangements and incurred UB business-related expenses for upcoming travel that may have been cancelled due to concerns related to COVID-19.
-Visit the UB Administrative Services website for information on UB and SUNY policies on reimbursement.
+Visit the UB Travel Services website for information on UB and SUNY policies on reimbursement.

 Please check with event organizers for the most updated information about scheduled UB conferences or events.

-Updated July 22, 2020
+Updated November 20, 2020